Rewzilla/c-debugging-tips/howto/gdb.md

 (gdb)
 ```

-This let's us know that the problem occured in `example.c` on line `14`, where the `printf()` function was used to print the person's name.
+This let's us know that the problem occurred in `example.c` on line `14`, where the `printf()` function was used to print the person's name.
 Further, we can see that the `p` variable was set to `0x0` (i.e. NULL) when passed as an argument to the `print_person()` function, which likely explains the problem, a null pointer dereference.

 To check the value of a specific variable such as `p`, you may use the `print` command, like: